manishmadugula/Notes/Code/java_multithreading.md

     }
 ```

 ## Default Pool
 - If we don't supply the executor service, internally the default pool being used is a ForkJoinPool.

 ## Exception Handling
+- If the Ordinary Future or the Completable Future throws an exception, we can't see the exception in the main thread, exception is caught by the main thread, when the ```get``` method of the future is called.
+(Execution Exception).
 - If getOrder or enrich or performPayment threw an exception return a failedOrder
 ```java
     ExecutorService cpuBound = Executors.newFixedThreadPool(4);